Apply for BAföG to attend school

 If you own a car:

-- An estimate of the value, for example a printout from a website showing a comparable offer, and
+- An estimate of the value, such as a printout from a website showing a comparable listing, and

 - vehicle registration certificate.

-- Depending on the case, additional documents may be required.
-Please follow the instructions in the application forms.
+- Depending on your situation, additional documents may be required.
+Please follow the instructions on the application forms.
 The BAföG office responsible for your case will request any missing documents.